Triangle2022/motor_controller/README.md

  Every command should be implemented in the Super user status

- 0. ifconfig -> to find your device and change the name of the deinfe in the "node_motor_controller.hpp"
+ 0. ifconfig -> to find your device and change the name of the device in the "node_motor_controller.hpp"
  1. sudo su
  2. roscd motor_controller
  3. rosrun motor_controller motor_controller